 The four basic types of leather finishes include aniline, semi-aniline, pigmented and suede or nubuck, in full-grain, top-grain, genuine or bonded leathers.
 It helps to know the type of leather and its finish before you begin the cleaning, preparation and dyeing process.
 Look at the furniture or item's tag for identification.
 Full and top-grain leathers are quality leathers that take dye well once you prepare them for the colorant.
 Genuine leather, which represents what's left of the hide after the top is removed for higher grades, accepts dye easily, as opposed to bonded leather, which is scrap leather ground up and mixed with glue with a surface that replicates the look of leather.

 Move the leather couch or other piece to be dyed to an area with adequate ventilation where you can work on it easily, such as a garage, workshop or spare room.
-Cover the floor with a dropcloth to protect it from spills.
+Cover the floor with a drop cloth to protect it from spills.
 Wipe down the leather with a lint-free cloth dipped in warm water to remove stuck-on debris or dirt.
-Clean it thoroughly, but don't overwet the leather.
-If you have a leather cleaning -- not conditioning -- product, you can use that to remove the grime.
+Clean it thoroughly, but don't over wet the leather.
+If you have a leather cleaning product, use that to remove the grime.
 For items that have a protective topcoat, such as semi-aniline or pigmented leather, apply a leather deglazer to remove this finish, even on all of the cushions' sides.
 Let it dry.